kneasle/kneasle.github.io/content/ideas/comp-data/index.md

 +++
 title = "A Data Format for Compositions"
-# description = "Musings over data formats that could store change ringing compositions."
+# description = "Musings over data formats that could store change ringing compositions"
 +++

 There are many computer programs that all want to be able to handle compositions, and very few of